dev-boilerplates/generator--browserify-vue/readme.md

 The build process has been scripted directly using the CLI and NPM scripts.

+#### Firstrun
+`npm run create` will create directory structure required to develop into.
+On complete it will launch `npm start` as normal.

 #### Dev

 `npm start` will boot a server on port 3000 and begin listening to file changes to the usual suspects.
 Compiles and serves from `./public`